lsst-ts/observatory-ops-docs/Safety/summit-contact-numbers.rst

 - La Serena Base control room (phones 1 and 2): 1021, 1022

-  To dial into the control rooms from an outside line:

-      +56 512205 + extension
+  To dial into the control rooms from an outside line: +56 512205 + extension.

-      For example, summit control room right side: + 56 512205844
+  For example, summit control room right side number is + 56 512205844.

 .. _summit-contact-numbers-non-emergency-numbers: